-Our young nursery pupils ages 2 rising to 5 are based in an off-site purpose built nursery on the site of Pilgrims Way Primary School.
-Within this inclusive setting they enjoy their play and education alongside their mainstream peers, benefiting from resources: soft play and light room.
+Our young nursery pupils ages 2 rising to 5 are based in the school.
+Within this inclusive setting they enjoy their play and education alongside their peers, benefiting from resources: soft play and MILE room.

 In 2002, the school received a DfES Achievement award for progress and also achieved Investors in People status.
 We are a self-moderating ‘Healthy School’.